After 19 hours of research evaluating 62 products, we picked Advanced Elements 5 Gallon Summer Shower as our top choice.

 Price: The MSRP is $35, but you should be able to find it on Amazon a little cheaper.
 It also comes with a 1-year warranty.

 After you exercise, climb, or hike, your muscles get sore.
-You need warm water to help relax and recover from such intense activities — taking a warm shower also reinvigorates you and boosts up your energy level while helping you sleep well.
+You need warm water to help relax and recover from such intense activities — taking a warm shower also reinvigorates you and boosts up your energy level, while helping you sleep better.
 Feeling refreshed after an intense day in nature is really something everyone seeks.

 A portable camping shower consists of a portable water tank or a shower head with add-ons mostly in plastic or titanium — that replicates your shower and can be taken anywhere.
 Made of lightweight materials and easy-to-carry elements such as a hose and a water head, portable showers are your best companion wherever you go camping.

 A solar-powered camping shower captures the heat of the sun.
-You can enjoy a great hot shower anywhere and conveniently with a solar-powered portable shower.
-Such showers are designed with a tank that carries the water as well as a hose and a showerhead.
-Practical, this type of portable shower absorbs the sun's radiations — to reach a desirable peak temperature that will make you feel warm.
+You can enjoy a hot shower anywhere and conveniently with a solar-powered portable shower.
+These showers are designed with a tank that carries the water, as well as a hose and a showerhead.
+Practical, this type of portable shower absorbs the sun's rays — to reach a desirable peak temperature that will make you feel warm.

 Pros: Economical and easy-to-use, a solar-powered portable shower allows you to take a shower when you go fishing, hunting, camping, hiking, and so forth.

 Cons: Not ideal if you travel in places with little sun available or heavy clouds.
-You will also have to get a portable shower with a built-in temperature gauge for the best safety as the water can get really hot.
-A portable shower will take up to 5 minutes to heat up so you cannot shower pretty quickly.
+You will also have to get a portable shower with a built-in temperature gauge for safety reasons as the water can get really hot.

 A bag portable shower has many uses.
 From a water tank to a bidet, you can carry your bathroom on the go with a bag portable shower.
 With a salve-closing valve, this type of portable shower lets you save water.
 From 3 to 5 gallons, you can easily bring water that you will not waste.
 A bag portable shower can also be solar-powered.
 As the bag is small, you can put it in your bag or luggage without feeling too heavy.